When You've Returned

 Wondering how to bring your education abroad experience back to campus?
 Become an Education Abroad Ambassador!
 As an Ambassador, your name and a contact form will be listed on our website so that students can contact you with questions about the program you went on!

 This is a great opportunity to help fellow students, gain leadership experience, and participate in receptions and celebrations!

 Email firstname.lastname@example.org if you want to learn more about this opportunity or are interested in applying.

 Going abroad not only affects your outlook on life and your experience at the University of Rochester, but it also gives you a significant advantage in your future career.
 Listing education abroad on your résumé is your first step in differentiating yourself from other competitors in the job market.
 Visit the Career Center to learn more about how you can market your global experience!

-If you have recently lived, studied, interned, volunteered, or worked abroad, you are invited to the ROC Your Global Future: Study Abroad Returnee Conference on November 3, 2018 at RIT from 9:30AM-4:30PM.
+If you have recently lived, studied, interned, volunteered, or worked abroad, you are invited to the ROC Your Global Future: Study Abroad Returnee Conference.

 This is a networking and career development opportunity where students from 11 different colleges in the greater Rochester area, who have connected with an abroad experience, come together to connect, share, network, and explore additional international opportunities.